vtexdocs/help-center-content/docs/en/tutorials/Payments/Payment Settings/setting-up-payments-with-egetnetv2.md

 subcategoryId: 3tDGibM2tqMyqIyukqmmMw
 ---

 At VTEX, it is possible to integrate with the EgetnetV2 payment provider.
-With thisprovider, your store can make sales through credit cards, bank invoice and PIX.
+With this provider, your store can make sales through credit cards, bank invoice and PIX.

 To configure EgetnetV2, follow the steps below: